Search This Site

 CPU Cooler - Rosewill RCX-Z775-LX $17.99 - I tried to find a cooler here that would keep the price down, yet perform well enough to overclock the CPU safely.
 The Rosewill RXC will keep your processor temps below 50C, even when overclocked.
 It's a great heatsink for the price.

-RAM - Patriot 2GB DDR2 800 (PC2 6400) $40.99 - I have been using Patriot RAM for years now and it has always performed to expectations.
+RAM - Patriot 2GB DDR2 800 (PC2 6400) $36.00 - I have been using Patriot RAM for years now and it has always performed to expectations.
 For the price, this is a great pair of modules to help you build a gaming computer.
 With a CAS latency of 5 ms and a speed of 800MHz, it will work well with the overclocked CPU.

-Graphics Card - XFX PVT88SFDFU GeForce 8800 GS 384MB $129.99 - The graphics card will be the most expensive part to build a gaming computer, so I wanted to choose carefully which card to use.
+Graphics Card - XFX PVT88SFDFU GeForce 8800 GS 384MB $129.99 - The graphics card will be the most expensive part when you build a gaming computer, so I wanted to carefully choose which card to use.
 At the time of this writing, there is even a $30.00 rebate on the card, but that is not figured into the price.
 The 8800 GS has proven in many benchmarks and tests that it can outperform some of the higher end ATI cards such as the HD3850.
 That makes it perfect for our budget build.

 Hard Drive - Western Digital Caviar SE WD2500AAJS 250GB $57.99 - With 250GB, the Western Digital finds a great price point.
 Lower capacity drives will only save you around $10.00, and that takes you down to 160GB, so I decided to pop for the extra $10 here so that you would have a bit of room for more than just games.